Secure bulk retrieval challenge

 When combined with SQL injection or GraphQL injection vulnerabilities, attackers can exploit these queries to dump entire database in a matter of seconds.
+A malicious actor can access your sensitive records even if a database encryption solution is implemented.

 To address this threat, the original version of Databunker Pro was designed to retrieve user records only when specific user details were provided.
 This approach significantly limited attackers’ ability to enumerate users stored in Databunker.
 Even if an attacker managed to obtain a Databunker Pro access token, they would still need to provide specific details like the user’s email, phone number, or UUID to access any information.
 From a security perspective, this design was robust and highly effective.